Solve Secure Email Problems

 No matter how expensive and redundant your email edge device is, having it monitored independently from outside your network is always a good thing.

-CheckTLS tests and monitoring can be made to satisfy most contractual and legal requirements (like PHI/HIPAA, PCI, etc.).
+CheckTLS tests and monitoring can be made to satisfy most contractual and legal requirements (like PHI/HIPAA, GDPR, PCI, etc.).
 But let's say your company goes further and inserts an in-line or on-line email security system on the edge of your network.
 They task you with setting it up, and it's not working.
 If only you had a network sniffer (and knew how to use it).
 Use our Internet Sniffer service.
 You position it inbetween the two sides and it lets you "listen in".

 Your Exchange Server won't sync and you want to telnet to the IMAP port, but you forget the IMAP syntax.
 And it's all encrypted with TLS anyway, so telnet won't work.
 Use our IP Services Test.
 It will test POP, IMAP, HTTP, almost any client/server service, on either the plain-text or the SSL port.